Wendy Hall: Awards and honours

 Hall was appointed Commander of the Order of the British Empire (CBE) in the 2000 Birthday Honours.
 She was promoted to Dame Commander of the Order of the British Empire (DBE) in the 2009 New Year Honours.

-Hall also has honorary degrees from Oxford Brookes University, Glamorgan University, Cardiff University, and the University of Pretoria.
+Hall also has honorary degrees from Oxford Brookes University, Glamorgan University, Cardiff University, Open University of Catalonia and the University of Pretoria.

-In 2000, she was elected a Fellow of the Royal Academy of Engineering (FREng).
-She is a Fellow of the British Computer Society (FBCS) (also serving as President) and a Fellow of the Institution of Engineering and Technology (FIET).
+In 2000, she was elected a Fellow of the Royal Academy of Engineering (FREng) and is a member of the Academy of Europe.
+She is a Fellow of the British Computer Society (FBCS) (also serving as president) and a Fellow of the Institution of Engineering and Technology (FIET).
 In 2002, she was appointed a Fellow of the City and Guilds (FCGI).
 Hall was elected a Fellow of the Royal Society (FRS) in 2009.

 Her nomination for the Royal Society reads:

 In 2006, she was the winner of the ABIE Award for Technical Leadership from the Anita Borg Institute.

 In 2010, she was named a Fellow of the ACM "for contributions to the semantic web and web science and for service to ACM and the international computing community."
 In 2016, she was named a Kluge Chair in Technology and society at the Library of Congress.
 She is a member of the Advisory Council for the Campaign for Science and Engineering, and a member of the Academia Europaea.

 She was one of the 30 women identified in the BCS Women in IT Campaign in 2014 and was featured in the e-book of these 30 women in IT, "Women in IT: Inspiring the next generation" produced by the BCS, The Chartered Institute for IT, as a free download e-book, from various sources.

 In February 2013, she was assessed as one of the 100 most powerful women in the United Kingdom by Woman's Hour on BBC Radio 4.
 In her Desert Island Discs in 2014, on the same radio channel, she chose Wikipedia as the book she would most like if abandoned on a desert island.
 She won the Suffrage Science award in 2016.

 Publications

-In addition to over 500 peer-reviewed journal articles, Dame Wendy co-authored Four Internets with Kieron O'Hara and Vint Cerf in 2021.
+In addition to over 500 peer-reviewed journal articles, Hall co-authored Four Internets with Kieron O'Hara and Vint Cerf in 2021.

 Personal life

-Dame Wendy Hall is married to Dr Peter Chandler, a plasma physicist.
+Hall is married to Peter Chandler, a plasma physicist.